jewettaij/visfd/doc/doc_filter_mrc.md

 In that case using "-mask-select 1" will fail.
 No other software I know does this.
-You can tell if your MASK image file potentially has this problem by using IMOD's "header" program:
+You can tell if your MASK image file potentially has this problem by using IMOD's "header" program, for example:
 ```
    header mask_file.rec
 ```